tinngo777/mazenav-game/README.md

 // PLEASE ADD INSTALLATION GUIDE FOR ALL OS
 // THE LINKS FROM WHICH THEY CAN DOWNLOAD PYTHON3, THE COMMANDS..
+EVERYTHING

+// ADD WHAT EACH FILE - main.py , mmaze.py ..etc.
+DOES..
+Abstract of what it contains.(2-3 lines)

-EVERYTHING Explosion sound credit to Sound Explorer from https://soundbible.com/1986-Bomb-Exploding.html
+Explosion sound credit to Sound Explorer from https://soundbible.com/1986-Bomb-Exploding.html

 Ta Da sound credit to Mike Koenig from https://soundbible.com/1003-Ta-Da.html#